Union Pearson Express: Transit alternatives

 The Toronto Transit Commission offers a frequent express bus route, the 900 Airport Express, between Kipling station and Pearson.
 Buses depart every 10 minutes or less, and a trip from downtown to Pearson Airport takes 45 minutes for the cost of a TTC fare.

 From 1993 until 2014, the Toronto Airport Express was a privately operated airport bus service from the airport to downtown Toronto operated by Pacific Western Transportation.
 The route was founded by Gray Coach in 1979.
 As of 2012, a "One Ride Scheduled Service" to or from downtown Toronto cost $26.95 and a "One Ride On-Demand Airport Express Connect" fare cost $29.95.
 A one-way trip took approximately 45 to 90 minutes, depending on traffic.
-The service ceased operation on 31 October 2014 due to declining ridership, the popularity of the Billy Bishop Airport on Toronto Island, delays due to downtown road construction, and anticipated competition from the Union Pearson Express.
+The service ceased operation on 31 October 2014 due to anticipated competition from the then-upcoming Union Pearson Express, alongside other factors such as declining ridership, the popularity of the Billy Bishop Airport on Toronto Island, and delays due to downtown road construction.

 Other public transit bus services – operated by GO Transit, MiWay, and Brampton Transit – connect Pearson Airport to Toronto and other cities in the Greater Toronto Area.